Advanced Motor Fuels in Japan

 Biofuel

-With respect to initiatives aiming to encourage the use of biofuels in Japan, sales of gasoline blended with ethyl tert-butyl ether (ETBE) in FY 2021 again achieved the target defined in the Act on Sophisticated Methods of Energy Supply Structures (500,000 kL (crude oil equivalent) of bioethanol and 1.94 million kL of bio-ETBE each year).[18]
-According to trade statistics, approximately 67,000 kL of ethanol were imported (mainly from Brazil) in FY 2021 as raw material for ETBE (equivalent to roughly 148,200 kL of ETBE).[19]
+With respect to initiatives aiming to encourage the use of biofuels in Japan, sales of gasoline blended with ethyl tert-butyl ether (ETBE) in FY 2022 again achieved the target defined in the Act on Sophisticated Methods of Energy Supply Structures (500,000 kL [crude oil equivalent] of bioethanol and 1.94 million kL of bio-ETBE each year).[17]
+According to trade statistics, approximately 57,825 kL of ethanol were imported (mainly from Brazil) in FY 2022 as raw material for ETBE (equivalent to roughly 127,900 kL of ETBE).[18]

 E-fuel

-In order to achieve a cost lower than the price of gasoline for synthetic fuels in 2050, the commercialization of synthetic fuels will be worked out.
-In addition to improving the efficiency of existing technologies (reverse shift reaction plus FT synthesis process) and designing and developing production facilities, innovative new technologies and processes (e.g., co-electrolysis, Direct-FT) will be developed in order to establish an integrated production process for synthetic fuels.
-The Green Growth Strategy aims to establish high-efficiency and large-scale production technology by 2030, expand the introduction and reduce costs during the 2030s, and achieve independent commercialization by 2040 by intensively developing and demonstrating technologies for such synthetic fuels over the next 10 years.[21]
+In order to achieve a cost lower than the price of gasoline for synthetic fuels in 2050, Japan will work on commercialization of synthetic fuels.
+In addition to improving the efficiency of existing technologies (reverse shift reaction plus Fischer Tropsch [FT] synthesis process) and designing and developing production facilities, innovative new technologies and processes (e.g., co-electrolysis, direct-FT) will be developed as part of an integrated production process for synthetic fuels.
+The Green Growth Strategy aims to establish high-efficiency and large-scale production technology by 2030, expand the introduction and reduce costs during the 2030s, and achieve independent commercialization by 2040 by intensively developing and demonstrating technologies for such synthetic fuels over the next 10 years.[19]

-METI launched the “Public-private sector council to promote the introduction of synthetic fuels (e‑fuel)” on September 16, 2022, and the “Public-private sector council for methanation promotion” on June 28, 2021, to address issues such as technology and price in order to commercialize synthetic fuels through public-private partnership.[22]
+METI launched the “Public-private sector council to promote the introduction of synthetic fuels (e‑fuel)” on September 16, 2022, and the “Public-private sector council for methanation promotion” on June 28, 2021, to address issues such as technology and price to enable commercialization of synthetic fuels through public-private partnership.[20]

-On March 2, 2022, 16 companies, including airlines and plant construction companies, announced the launch of “ACT FOR SKY,” an organization that will transcend industry boundaries with the aim of domestically producing SAF, an alternative fuel for aircraft.
-The organization will research stable procurement of used cooking oil and other raw materials and methods to produce it at reduced cost.[23]
+On March 2, 2022, 16 companies — including airlines and plant construction companies — announced the launch of “Act for Sky,” an organization that will transcend industry boundaries with the aim of domestically producing sustainable aviation fuel (SAF), an alternative fuel for aircraft.
+The organization will research stable procurement of used cooking oil and other raw materials and methods to produce it at reduced cost.[21]

 Outlook

-In a “Green Growth Strategy towards 2050 Carbon Neutrality,” the electrification of automobiles will be promoted.
-Comprehensive measures will be taken to achieve 100% electrified vehicles (electric vehicles, fuel cell vehicles, plug-in hybrid vehicles, hybrid vehicles) in new passenger car sales by the mid-2030s at the latest.
-Furthermore, through efforts to neutralize energy such as e-fuel, Japan aims to achieve net emission through the production, use, and disposal of automobiles in 2050.
+In a “Green Growth Strategy towards 2050 Carbon Neutrality,” Japan will promote the electrification of automobiles and take comprehensive measures to achieve 100% electrified vehicles (EVs, FCVs, HEVs and PHVs) in new passenger car sales by the mid-2030s at the latest.
+Furthermore, through efforts to neutralize energy such as e-fuel, Japan aims to achieve net zero emissions through the production, use, and disposal of automobiles in 2050.

 Additional Information Sources